StephenScarlett/Zong-Pong-Game/README.md

 # Zong-Pong-Game
-A simple game of Pong as practice for a Final Year Project
+A simple game of Pong as practice for a Final Year Project, coauthored with shaniaanura

-Coauthored with shaniaanura